Healthy Homes Assessment Te Awa

 Rental Property Home Assessments Te Awa

-Areas of rental properties that are impacted through Healthy Homes Standards.
-Healthy Homes Standard in Te Awa include each:
+Property rental areas that are affected through the Healthy Homes Standards in Te Awa include each:

 • Dining Rooms